 The Government of Canada, and the Province of B.C. have dedicated support to those affected by the Russian invasion of Ukraine.
 The Government of Canada's response includes special programs to help Ukrainian nationals and their family members find safety in Canada.
-Immigration, Refugees and Citizenship Canada (IRCC) has amended the Settlement Program's Terms and Conditions to temporarily extend eligibility to Ukrainian temporary residents and their dependents to all federally-funded settlement services (Including the SWIS Program) which are typically only available for permanent residents.
-This temporary measure is effective immediately until March 31st, 2023.
+Immigration, Refugees and Citizenship Canada (IRCC) has amended the Settlement Program's Terms and Conditions to temporarily extend eligibility to Ukrainian temporary residents and their dependents to all settlement services (Including the SWIS Program) and community supports and programs.